igrr/rfc2217-server/README.md

 ## Examples

 - `loopback` example sets up an RFC2217 server and echoes back any data received.
+- `uart` is an example of an RFC2217-to-UART bridge.

 ## Using the component